 4. Paramount Skydance

 Paramount Skydance, formerly Paramount Global, formerly ViacomCBS, is the result of the re-merging of Viacom and CBS, followed by its acquisition by Skydance.
-It's purely a media company.
+It's a pure-play media company.
 The company owns the CBS broadcast network and studios, Showtime, and several U.S. and international cable networks.
 It's the home of Paramount Pictures studios, the publisher Simon & Schuster, and the streaming video services Pluto TV and Paramount+.

 Owning CBS, the most-watched broadcast network in the U.S., and CBS and Paramount studios, with their strong content creation capabilities, gives Paramount a strong hand in producing very popular content.